lue-bird/elm-bounded-nat/Q & A.md

 See the rule [`single-use-type-vars-end-with-underscore`](https://package.elm-lang.org/packages/lue-bird/elm-review-single-use-type-vars-end-with-underscore/latest/).

 If you have questions, don't hesitate to ask (e.g. in slack (@lue lue.the.bird@gmail.com) or by starting a discussion in github)!

+### why all the `min`- versions?

+Can't we define `MaxNo` so that it unifies with the other `Up low To (Add<x> low)` types?

+    type alias Infinity =
+        Add1 Infinity

+    type alias MaxNo =
+        Fixed Infinity

+but: elm doesn't like recursive aliases and rightfully so here because such a value is `Never` constructable.